 Hakamada is 87.
 He holds the record for being the world's longest-serving death row prisoner.
 He is temporarily released and awaiting a retrial in Japan.

 Awaiting retrial after 46 years on death row

-On 27 March this year - an incredible 48 years after he was first imprisoned - Hakamada was temporarily released from Japan's death row and solitary confinement, as Shizuoka District Court granted him a retrial based on new DNA evidence.
-Sadly, his prosecution have decided to challenge the District Court's decision to retry him by lodging an appeal, but Supreme Court judges directed the high court to reconsider and in March 2023 this led to the ruling that a retrial should now go ahead.
+On 27 March 2014 Hakamada was temporarily released from Japan's death row and solitary confinement, as Shizuoka District Court granted him a retrial based on new DNA evidence.
+The prosecution challenged the District Court's decision to retry him by lodging an appeal, but Supreme Court judges directed the high court to reconsider and in March 2023 this led to the ruling that a retrial should now go ahead.

-Hakamada is, for the first time in nearly half a century, experiencing life outside of a detention centre.
-He has serious mental health problems after his time on death row, having spent the previous 46 years awaiting execution every single day; Japan gives its prisoners no forewarning of their execution - many find out just minutes before they are hanged.
+Hakamada spent 48 years imprisoned, and has serious mental health problems after living with the threat of his execution every day - Japan gives its prisoners no forewarning of their execution - many find out just minutes before they are hanged.
+This is outrageous.